Whiteknight/Acquaintance/README.md

 You can stay in touch without having to be all up in each others' business.

+## Project
+### Status

+Acquaintance is currently in an pre-release state and is likely not ready for production uses.
+It is under active development and new features are being added and bugs are being resolved on a regular basis.

+### Contributing

+Feedback, bug reports and feature requests are accepted and appreciated.
+If you'd like to make a fork and start putting together Pull Requests, please talk to me first.
+I maintain a lot of local branches to experiment with various features and changes, so I don't want you to waste time duplicating something that I already have.

 ## Introduction

 Acquaintance is a library for the internal messaging needs of a loosly-coupled application.
 Using a